Download Zipped Enrolled WP 9 SB0149.ZIP

 specified by the state treasurer with respect to each reserve fund.

-(ii) The governor may request an appropriation from the Legislature [
+(ii) The governor may request an appropriation from the Legislature [an appropriation of

 the specified minimum amount.